gszswork/SEAGEN/README.md

 ## Requirements

-The requirements of the project include package:
+The requirements of the project include packages:
 ```
 networkx
 numpy